ktroach/cmnext/README.md

 # cmnext
- Taking Content Management to the next level
+ Taking Content Management to the Next level

 Built with:
 - Bun Package Manager